yshashix/oisp-spbiot-agent/README.md

 ```
  - "SparkplugB":true -> enables the sparkplugB feature of agent
  - "version": "spBv1.0", -> version of spB standard, default is spBv1.0
+ - Don't forget to set device_id and gateway_id (can be same), it is needed by mqtt server to authorize iot-agent device data messages

  2. CID is used as alias, as sparkplugB standard suggest unique id as alias in data metric element.
    Data message looks like below: